Overview

 Qualifications

 This Beagle/HLS fellowship is designed for Harvard Law School graduates and attorneys with up to three years of litigation experience.
-In assessing candidates, we look for:
+In assessing candidates, they are looking for:

-NRDC is committed to advancing diversity, equity, and inclusion, both in our work and in our workplace.
-NRDC believes that celebrating and actively welcoming diverse voices and perspectives is essential to solving the planet’s most pressing environmental problems, and we encourage applications from candidates whose identities have been historically underrepresented in the environmental movement.
+NRDC believes that celebrating and actively welcoming diverse voices and perspectives is essential to solving the planet’s most pressing environmental problems, and encourages applications from candidates whose identities have been historically underrepresented in the environmental movement.

 NRDC offers competitive salaries, excellent benefits, and a supportive working environment.
 Salary is based on a nonprofit scale and commensurate with skills and experience.
 For this position, the salary is $91,000 to $100,000.
 Internal equity considerations will be reviewed before making a final offer.